CastleLab/COMP3021-2021Fall-PA2-Student-Version/README.md

 ## Submission

-You should submit a ZIP file containing the following:

-- This Java project.
-Please keep the original file structure.
-- A `github-url.txt` file containing the URL of your private repository.
-We will ask you to add the TAs' accounts as collaborators soon.
+You should submit a `github-url.txt` file containing the URL of your private repository.
+We will ask you to add the TAs' accounts as collaborators **after deadline**.

-You need to submit your ZIP file to [CASS](https://cssystem.cse.ust.hk/UGuides/cass/index.html).
+You need to submit your txt file to [CASS](https://cssystem.cse.ust.hk/UGuides/cass/index.html).
 The deadline for this assignment is **November 8th 2021, 23:59**.

 ## Grading Scheme